rroyalty/weather-dashboard/README.md

 ## Description

 The following is the README for the project weather-dashboard, which is the repository created for the sixth homework assignment of the UNH Bootcamp course.
 For the assignment, I was tasked with creating a dashboard that made API requests to an open weather API in order to present the user with current weather conditions of whichever city that they searched and also a five day forecast of that city.
 Previous city searches are to be saved in local storage for future use, if desired.

+Here is the example that was given as a template:

 ![Example given:](https://github.com/rroyalty/weather-dashboard/blob/main/assets/images/examples/06-server-side-apis-homework-demo.png)